• About

 Author: MaryAnne

-Sourdough discard scones are loaded with chocolate chips, with a light and flaky texture.
-They have a rich buttery crumb, a crisp exterior, with notes of molasses from brown sugar, and slight tanginess from the discard.
-Prep time is just 10 minutes, and they can be enjoyed for breakfast, brunch, or afternoon tea.
+These easy sourdough discard scones have a rich and buttery crumb, a crisp exterior, notes of molasses from brown sugar, and a bit of tanginess from sourdough discard.
+They have a light and flaky texture, and are loaded with gooey chocolate chips.
+These delicious sourdough scones can be prepped the night before, and enjoyed for breakfast, brunch, or afternoon tea.

 5 from 2 votes